"JIHAD AL-AKBAR"

 Twenty-nine years ago, I understand the Sulu folks most.
 To be specific that was 1974.
 I was barely seven years old then.
 Nine years later, I perceived the island of my soul through the idealistic eyes of a sixteen-year-old.
 Twenty years later, to be specific, now in 2003, it has turned into a total stranger.
 The latter is my perception of Sulu as a 36 year old.
 At seven, I regarded myself as a Tausug Filipino.
 At sixteen, I regarded myself as a Bangsamoro first, and a Filipino next.
 It has only been two years that I regard myself as a Muslim foremost and nothing else.
 To the Supreme Creator belongs the world.
 The universal world that mankind has warped and perverted when it conceptualized territory, government, and sovereignty.
 The very same concepts that have deepened the diversity of human life far more than the complexity of Nature itself minus mankind, has ever done.
 Indeed, a concept of the people, for the people, and by the people.
 Ironically, each phrase is exclusive to people.
 Paradoxically, somehow somewhere in those concept must be the Almighty God.

+The Province of Sulu of the Southern Philippines is dominantly Muslim.
+The natives therein are called Tausugs (meaning People of the Current) regardless of religion they profess.
+Sulu, a component of the ARMM (Autonomous Region of Muslim Mindanao) is comprised of 18 municipalities.
+The highest official of the land is the Provincial Governor, and under him are the 18 municipal mayors.
 In 1450, there existed a Sulu Sultanate; and 71 years later the Spanish colonizers came and occupied Las Islas Filipinas but not Sultania de Jolo.
 By virtue of the 1898 Treaty of Paris, the Sulu Sultanate was ceded by Spain to the Philippine territory through American colonial rule of the archipelago.
 This is a historical blunder that America needs to rectify in the interest of justice.

 Forty-eight golden years of sovereign power under a sovereign Sultan ruler must not be unjustly effaced to oblivion by a treaty to which the Sultanate of Sulu was never a party.
 Foreign transgressors grossly violated a sovereign right and such violation must be redress and shall be righted.